annaesvensson/yellow-check/README.md

 ## How to find broken links

 You can find broken links at the [command line](https://github.com/annaesvensson/yellow-core).
-It is quite normal for pages to be renamed, files to be removed and links to no longer work.
-Don’t worry, it's not hard to find and fix broken links.
+It is quite normal for pages to be renamed, files to be removed and some links to no longer work.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php check`, you can optionally add a folder and a location.
-This will find broken links and show them on screen.
+This will find broken links on your website and show them on screen.

 If you don't want that a page is checked, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## How to fix broken links

 Once you have found broken links on your website, it’s time to fix them.
 You have two options.
-First, replace broken links.
+The first option is to replace a broken link.
 Try to find the new location or the new URL.
-Second, remove broken links.
+The second option is to remove a broken link.
 If it's not possible to find a replacement link then there is nothing left but to remove the link.

 ## Examples